 Standing’s fallen minister is a peculiar character to come across in a Western of this vintage.
 Perhaps his closest genre equivalent would be the disgraced, alcoholic Doc Holiday in movies about Tombstone.
 Predating as it does even Lillian Gish’s major adaptation of The Scarlet Letter by many years, the screen has rarely offered such a daringly profane depiction of the clergy than Standing’s “selfish youth totally unfit for (the) profession.”
 Indeed, this may be one of the most scathing depictions of a corrupt preacher to be found in all silent cinema, even worse than Paul Robeson’s in Body and Soul.
 And likely it would have run into similar censorship troubles if released in the wake of the Hays Code, whose draconian bylaws helped transform the preacher into a reformer for the first screen adaptation of Somerset Maugham’s Rain.
 As William K. Everson states, “To regard Hell’s Hinges as merely a western is a mistake, for it more resembles The Atonement of Gosta Berling” (91 The Western) and this is largely due to the force of Standing’s performance as the defrocked minister.
 His faltering, spineless, undisciplined, mother-dominated character – prime fodder for any self-respecting vamp worth her salt – is a great part, the type that an actor like Charles Ray made a career specializing in.
 In fact, Ray would have been an ideal fit for it, having played a similar character in an earlier William S. Hart short called The Conversion of Frosty Blake, which dealt with much the same theme.
 But dark, somber looking Standing makes the most of his big break, going for broke as this cleric wavering on the brink of damnation.

 Given the pelt tellingly tacked to the wall behind him as he ministers to the needs of the saloon girls, this wolf in sheep’s clothing seems set to prey on little lost lambs, the proverbial false prophet the bible warned the devout to be wary of, lest he lead them into temptation.
 Star Hart often played opposite characters of the cloth, such as Robert Edeson in On the Night Stage, George Nichols in The Silent Man, Ray himself in the aformentioned The Conversion of Frosty Blake, and as Hart had withThe Sheriff in The Bargain and Doc Hardy in The Disciple, to give two examples, again expands his good bad man’s innate dramatic arc by physically manifesting it in the form of another person.
 Rather than simply showing us how good his bad man could be, for purposes of contrast in Hell’s Hinges we’re also given an object demonstration of how bad a good man can be, courtesy of Standing.
 Unusually, this Western begins in the East with the newly ordained reverend descanting from his pulpit at the Slums Mission of St. John’s.
 Opinion concerning precisely where this man of God stands in the Lord’s estimation is visually conveyed in this opening scene, as Henley delivers his sermon from a basement set in the bowls of the earth, closer to the devil’s own domain, the legs of pedestrians on ground level above moving back and forth past the window behind him.
 Even before being formally introduced, we’ve been subliminally coerced to look down on him.
 The temptations besetting Henley are likewise etched as we watch the good parson, tone deaf to what he’s really saying, take ‘an actor’s delight in swaying his audience.’
 While Standing, the actor playing him, does the exact same, reveling in his shameless role.
 Standing is at his best in these scenes where he takes perverse pleasure in driving the female churchgoers into a frenzy with his exhilarating orations.
 Making their hearts flutter from afar, he uses emphatic gestures, bringing arms, fingers, eyebrows into one fluidly expressive, singular whole in a manner that implies raciness rather than the religious text he’s spouting.
 We don’t need titles to translate the subject of his Sunday sermon because the idea is apparent from his lascivious display and the reactions of his breathless, enthralled acolytes.
 With the adage ‘God is Love,’ emblazoned in large type behind him, he intends practicing what he preaches.
-Taking a decidedly ungodly interest in his female sect, coaxing them to forget themselves by confusing religious rapture with sexual ecstasy, much as Burt Lancaster would do as Elmer Gantry many years later, this lech makes it clear it’s not their spiritual comfort he’s really after.
-Encouraging these idolaters to worship him, a tin horn version of the golden calf, his reverend is far more gratified by the sighs and adulation than any thought that he’s doing God’s work.
-Henley appears to have gotten into religion for the same reason other men want to be rock stars.
+Taking a decidedly ungodly interest in his female sect, coaxing them to forget themselves by confusing religious rapture with sexual ecstasy, much as Burt Lancaster would do as Elmer Gantry many years later, this lech makes it clear it’s not their spiritual salvation he’s really after.
+Encouraging these idolaters to worship him, a tin horn version of the golden calf, his reverend is far more gratified by their sighing adulation than any thought that he’s doing God’s work.
+Henley appears to have gotten into religion for the same reason musicians become groupie forming, cult rock stars.
 With flashing eyes and quickening breath, the prospect of establishing a mission out West takes on the form of a hacienda in his daydreams.
 Stocked with becoming Spanish señoritas in mantillas and colorful shawls, to whom he can play patron saint, he more resembles the proprietor of a personal harem.
 All too susceptible to the sins of the flesh, his licentious appetites seem to spring directly from the horned beast, at a time holy men were regarded as spiritually and physically chaste.

 Since we’re shown their sexual basis, understandably Henley’s powers of persuasion don’t work so well on men like Blaze, and the parson tastes bitter defeat when his hollow words fail to move the gunman to stand at service’s end, and accept Christ.
 Devoid of the unquestioning faith of a true believer, Henley’s words come across as false and deceitful, despite his fiery readings.
-Having a more instinctual feel for scripture than he can muster, it’s his sister Faith who radiates the simple virtues her brother cannot in his higher calling, her pristine white dress visually conveying the very idea by contrasting with his man in black preacher’s garb.
+Having a more instinctual feel for scripture than Henley, it’s his sister Faith who radiates the simple virtues her brother can’t muster for his higher calling, her pristine white dress reinforcing the very idea by visually contrasting with his man in black preacher’s garb.
 While Henley espouses fire and brimstone inspired by the Old Testament God of wrath and fury, it’s Faith, her heartfelt words of compassion speaking for the New Testament God of unconditional love, who reaches Blaze, touching his soul.
 Incapable of leading a horse to water, the town hasn’t a prayer of deliverance under Henley’s spiritual hand, allowing the insidious hint of sulpher to begin seeping in more strongly.
 When they’d whispered among themselves the “fear that Robert is not… equal to the trials and tribulations of city work,” the diocese counseled that the best place for him was out of harm’s way, “…on the prairies where the people live simply and close to God.”
 But they couldn’t have been more misguided.
-By trying to shelter the suspect parson, they instead unwittingly sent him directly into the lion’s den, where even a strong man would’ve crumble.
+By trying to shelter the suspect parson, they instead unwittingly sent him directly into the lion’s den, where even a strong man would’ve crumbled.
 Like Christ, who wandered out into the desert to face his last temptation, Henley is confronted by his own here on the wild frontier.
 His assignment to the aptly named Hell’s Hinges, where Satan beckons, is his baptism by fire, a Job-like test of faith that he fails miserably.
 With precious little prodding he eagerly succumbs to a perpetual state of original sin, proving how much weaker the flesh is when the spirit isn’t even willing.
 He’s of such little faith that at his first serious tribulation he devolves into a quivering, depraved, alcoholic shell of his former self.
 Unequal to the task of remaining resolute and standing firm in the face of sinfulness, he’s instead consumed by the fires of perdition.

 Readily forging his devil’s bargain with bar owner Silk, Henley has the audacity to shoot Blaze a dirty look that tells him he doesn’t think the former gunslinger good enough to court his sister when he escorts her home from church.
 And this despite Henley himself openly consorting with the worst man in the territory.
 Playing off his weaknesses, Silk suggests he come down to the saloon and hold service for his dance hall girls, practically inviting him to his cathouse.
 But then, such a prospect is just what Henley, who avidly accepts, always imagined his appointment would be, affording the opportunity to again hold a female flock under his sway.